ShaneHower/cards/README.md

         return self.deck
 ```

-The deck class created an empty list, self.deck, and used two for loops to input the suit and number into the class Card.
+The Deck class created an empty list, self.deck, and used two for loops to input the suit and number into the class Card.
 Before inputting the number and suit into Card, I converted 1, 11, 12, and 13 into the royal values.
 Once the card was created it appended the new card to self.deck.  this class uses the get_list() function to return self.deck.

 ## Creating Hand
 ```